 - Get a tutor.
 Your high school, college, or local library might offer free tutoring.
 Or if there is NHS at your high school, many of the inductees need to get volunteer hours and would probably offer free tutoring.
 Check it out.

 - Rethink how you spend your time.
 If you’re so overwhelmed with school work and activities that you think cheating is a solution, it’s time to rethink your priorities.
 Maybe it’s time to quit a club, change your class schedule, or give up your Tuesday night bowling league.
 (Or at the very least, rethink how you budget your time.)

 - Remember what’s really important.
 Yes, the learning.
 But if you’re hell-bent on getting the grades so you can get into a super selective college, you’re missing the point of what college is all about.

 - Use resources online.
 There are study guides and advice for basically every academic subject, every book you’ve been assigned, and every kind of homework problem.
 Watch some videos, read some stuff.
 (Just be careful relying on the answers you get from public online forums and familiarize yourself with what counts as plagiarism!)

+Long story short: You shouldn’t cheat.
 Besides all the reasons listed above, don’t you owe it to yourself to work honestly?
-In the words of Journey, don’t stop believing…in yourself and all that you can do.
-Not the guy sitting next to you in Physics.
+In the words of Journey, don’t stop believing…in yourself and all that you can do—not the guy sitting next to you in Physics class.